RocketChat/docs-old/6. Developer Guides/9. Realtime-API/1. Method Calls/1. Login/README.md

 }
 ```

-Independently of the auth provider, upon an sucessful login we'll receive back an `result` with the `user-id`, `token` and the token expiration date.
+Independently of the auth provider, upon an sucessful login we'll receive back an `result` with the `user-id`, `auth-token` and the token expiration date.
 As the example bellow shows:

 ```json
 {